Effective project management is essential for ensuring that all aspects of a business function more efficiently and effectively.

-Despite the seemingly light-hearted term “soft skills,” their impact on team performance is robust, with 97% of surveyed SHRM employers agreeing that soft skills were equally as important as hard skills.
+Project managers have extensive technical skills; and, despite the seemingly light-hearted term “soft skills,” their impact on team performance is robust, with 97% of surveyed SHRM employers agreeing that soft skills were equally as important as hard skills.

-6 Skills A Project Manager Should Have
+6 Essential Project Manager Skills

-1. Understanding Agile vs. Scrum ⤵
+1. Agile

 Agile project management is an iterative and flexible approach to project management that prioritizes collaboration, customer feedback, and small, rapid releases.
 It focuses on adapting to change and delivering value to customers consistently.